Advantage of Deep Neural Networks for Estimating Functions with Singularity on Hypersurfaces: Generalization Error of Deep Neural Networks

 The dominant term appears in the first term in the right hand, thus it mainly describes the error bound for $\hat{f}^{DL}$.
 We note that the main term of the squared error increases linearly in the number of pieces $M$.
-To simplify the order of the bound, we provide the following corollary: \begin{corollary} With the settings in Theorem \ref{thm:non-bayes}, we obtain
+To simplify the order of the bound, we provide the following: \begin{corollary} With the settings in Theorem \ref{thm:non-bayes}, we obtain

 \end{corollary} The order is interpreted as follows.
 The first term $n^{-2\beta/(2\beta + D)}$ describes an effect of estimating $f_m \in H_F^\beta(I^D)$ for $m \in [M]$.
-The rate corresponds to the minimax optimal convergence rate of generalization errors for estimating smooth functions in $H_F^\beta(I^D)$ (for a summary, see \cite{tsybakov2003introduction}).
+The rate corresponds to the minimax optimal convergence rate of generalization errors for estimating smooth functions in $H_F^\beta(I^D)$ (for a summary, see \citet{tsybakov2003introduction}).
 The second term $n^{-\alpha / (\alpha + D-1)}$ reveals an effect from estimation of $\mone_{R_m}$ for $m \in [M]$ through estimating the boundaries of $R_m \in \mR_{\alpha,J}$.
-The same rate of convergence appears in a problem for estimating sets with smooth boundaries \cite{mammen1995asymptotical}.
+The same rate of convergence appears in a problem for estimating sets with smooth boundaries \citep{mammen1995asymptotical}.
 Based on the result, we state that DNNs can divide a piecewise smooth function into its various smooth functions and indicators, and estimate them by parts.
 Thus, the overall convergence rate is the sum of the rates of the parts.
+We also note that we consider a sufficiently large $F$ increasing in $n$ such as $F = \Theta(\log n)$, whose effect is asymptotically negligible.

 \begin{remark}[Smoothness of $\eta$] It is worth noting that the rate in Theorem \ref{thm:non-bayes} holds regardless of smoothness of the activation function $\eta$, because Assumption \ref{asmp:activation} allows both smooth and non-smooth activation functions.
-That is, even when $\hat{f}^{DL}$ by DNNs is a smooth function with smooth activation, we can obtain the convergence rate in Corollary \ref{cor:non-bayes} with non-smooth $f^*$. \end{remark}
+That is, even when $\hat{f}^{DL}$ by DNNs is a smooth function with smooth activation, we can obtain the rate in Corollary \ref{cor:non-bayes} with non-smooth $f^*$. \end{remark}

 We can consider the error from optimization independently from the statistical generalization.
 The following proposition provides the statement. \begin{proposition}[Effect of Optimization] If a learning algorithm outputs $\hat{f}^{\mathrm{Algo}} \in \mG(L,S,B)$ such as